 - Let submitters choose their approver(s) - If this is selected, all changes to splits and segments in this environment will require a submitter to select at least one other user besides themselves to review and approve a change before it can go live.

-- Restrict who can approve - After selecting "Restrict who can approva", you can select any groups or users to be approvers for splits and segments in this environment.
+- Restrict who can approve - After selecting "Restrict who can approva", you can select any groups users, or api keys to be approvers for splits and segments in this environment.
 Similar to the previous option, all changes to splits and segments in this environment will require approval, but they will all be submitted to the group you select here.